 CFD modelling and analysis shows air velocity (left) and temperature analysis (right)

-The CFD team initially led the investigation and developed a relatively simple heatsink construction from the aluminium material AL6063 (T6 hardened ).
-However, the success to cooling the devices effectively laid in the fact that ETDYN developed a particular heatpipe, including it’s fluidic and condensing core structure and embedded it within the heatsink.
-Furthermore ETDYN sought assistance from the group’s chemistry team within T-Global Technology, who formulated a specific silicon free thermal gel to assist the ‘thru Z axis’ thermal travel.
+The thermal modelling team initially led the investigation and developed a relatively simple heatsink construction from the aluminium material AL6063 (T6 hardened).
+However, the success to cooling the devices effectively laid in the fact that we had developed a particular heatpipe, including it’s fluidic and condensing core structure and had embedded it within the heatsink.
+We sought further assistance from the group’s chemistry team within T-Global Technology, who formulated a specific silicon free thermal gel to assist the ‘thru Z axis’ thermal travel.